What to See and Learn at Holocaust Museum Houston

 Image: G. Lyon Photography Inc.

-With a newly expanded campus in the heart of the Museum District, today the museum has five permanent exhibitions featuring photographs and artifacts from the Holocaust, including authentic concentration camp uniforms and recovered diary pages written by Jewish teenagers during the war.
-Each exhibit features a new interactive technology that allows viewers to see a fully bilingual information display in both English and Spanish.
+With a recently expanded campus in the heart of the Museum District, today the museum has five permanent exhibitions featuring photographs and artifacts from the Holocaust, including authentic concentration camp uniforms and recovered diary pages written by Jewish teenagers during the war.
+Each exhibit features interactive technology that allows viewers to see a fully bilingual information display in both English and Spanish.

 Just down the street from other Museum District standouts, like Museum of Fine Arts, Houston and Houston Museum of Natural Science, HMH offers an equally compelling visitor experience with a number of special events like film screenings and panel discussions.
 And, with its permanent and temporary exhibitions of art and history, plus one of the pre-eminent research libraries dedicated to Holocaust and human rights studies in the U.S., there’s a lot to explore at HMH.